 There you have it.
 The end result is crispy bacon and a beautiful presentation, thanks to the “pinstriped” pattern.

 My preference is to make it with bacon, but you can easily swap that out to make prosciutto wrapped asparagus instead.
 The technique is the same.
+The cooking time may vary a bit if your prosciutto is sliced thinner.

 Personally, I love to make bacon wrapped asparagus all year round.
 Everyone is thrilled to see it on the table for holidays and birthdays during the fall and winter months, and then of course you’ve got the spring and early summer time when asparagus season is in full swing.
+It’s a win-win, no matter the time of year.

-It looks impressive and is super easy.
+Besides, it looks impressive and is super easy.
 Are you ready to make some?

 Pin it to save for later!